Old photos are like time machines

 Anyway, Shippy held out the long paper version of the story and let it flow across the floor like a bridal train.
 "You've got to take 25 inches out of this story," he repeated.
 Still the writer wouldn't budge.

 Another common tool in those days was scissors.
 So Shippy picked up some scissors, cut the story in half and took the half he was holding back to the composing room.
 Unfortunately for Shippy, this sealed his fate in the sports department; he didn't have as much clout as the writer he had challenged.
-Shippy was reassigned to the features department where I met him after he had become a TV columnist with the newspaper's largest readership.
+Shippy was reassigned to the features department where he became a TV columnist with the newspaper's largest readership.
 Sweet revenge, perhaps.
 Okay, so now ...

 SKIP AHEAD 20 years.
 I've relocated – twice – leaving Ohio to work a year in Pittsburgh, then finding what would prove to be my life's work in Rhode Island at the Providence Journal.
 Linotype machines have become a thing of the past.
 The Journal has restored one and turned it into a sculpture-like exhibit in the new composing room which is about one-fourth the size of the old.